hmrc/hmrc-frontend/src/components/internal-header/README.md

 Use options to customise the appearance, content and behaviour of a component when using a macro, for example, changing the text.

 ### Decision Log
-No support for IE8 - Thhis component is intended for internal HMRC services, there's no reason to support legacy browsers.
+No support for IE8 - This component is intended for internal HMRC services, there's no reason to support legacy browsers.